Slevinski/signwriting_2010_tools/README.md

 The SignWriting 2010 Tools
 =====================
 - - -
-> Version 1.3
+> Version 1.4
-October 13th, 2014
+November 10th, 2014

-The SignWriting 2010 Tools are used to build a typeface for written sign languages called the [SignWriting 2010 Fonts][29].
+The SignWriting 2010 Tools are used to build the fonts of the SignWriting 2010 typeface.
+The [SignWriting 2010 Fonts][29] project contains the input and the output of the tools.
+The fonts are designed for the [SignWriting 2010 JavaScript Library][60].

 Developers
 ----------